Loud160/Carduino/README.md

 I encourage you to try the new LTO option and see how much smaller your code gets!
 Note that you don't need to hit "Burn Bootloader" in order to enable LTO.
 Simply enable it in the "Tools" menu, and your code is ready for compilation.
 If you want to read more about LTO and GCC flags in general, head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html)!

-## Printf support
-Unlike the official Arduino cores, MegaCore has printf support out of the box.
-If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
-It's added to the Print class and will work with all libraries that inherit Print.
-Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
-Note that this implementation of printf will NOT print floats or doubles.
-This is a limitation of the avr-libc printf implementation on AVR microcontrollers, and nothing I can easily fix.

-If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
-Other libraries that inherit the Print class (and thus supports printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.

 ## Pin macros